OLC-Bioinformatics/ConFindr/docs/usage.md

 be suitable for most purposes.
 - `--rmlst`: By default, ConFindr will use custom core-gene derived datasets for _Escherichia_, _Listeria_, and _Salmonella_ instead of rMLST.
 Activate this flag to force use of rMLST genes for all genera.
+- `--cross_details`: By default, when ConFindr finds cross-contaminated samples it stops analysis.
+Activate this flag to have analysis of number of cSNVs continue in order to get an estimate of percentage contamination.